Adjoint twisted Reidemeister torsion and Gram matrices: Preliminaries

-Geometrically, if we let each truncated tetrahedron $D_k$ be a truncated hyperideal tetrahedron, then the four $3$-holed spheres are hyperbolic $3$-holed spheres with geodesic boundary.
-If we require the gluing map between these hyperbolic $3$-holed spheres to be isometries, then the quotient space is the double $\overline M$ of the hyperbolic polyhedral $3$-manifold $N,$ and $M$ is obtained from $\overline M$ by removing all the double of the edges.
+Geometrically, if we let each truncated tetrahedron $\Delta_k$ be a truncated hyperideal tetrahedron, then the four $3$-hole spheres are hyperbolic $3$-hole spheres with geodesic boundary.
+If we require the gluing map between these hyperbolic $3$-hole spheres to be isometries, then the quotient space is the double $\overline M$ of the hyperbolic polyhedral $3$-manifold $N,$ and $M$ is obtained from $\overline M$ by removing all the double of the edges.